Introduction

 Let's see how Microsoft made the .NET Client Profile

-Features that Microsoft removed from the .NET Client Profile Project include ASP.NET features, MSBuild compiler features, Advanced WCF Features and Data Provider support for Oracle.
+Features that Microsoft removed from the .NET Client Profile Project include ASP.NET features, MSBuild compiler features, Advanced WCF Features, and Data Provider support for Oracle.
 By cutting these features from the .NET Framework; the package size becomes much smaller and optimized.

-Why no more Client Profile with .NET 4.5 and onwards
+Why no more Client Profile with .NET 4.5 and onwards?

-Later with the release of .NET Framework 4.5, Microsoft has removed the Client Profile as shown in the image below.
+Later with the release of .NET Framework 4.5, Microsoft removed the Client Profile as shown in the image below.

-The reason for the Client Profile being removed from .NET 4.5 is that it already optimized and tuned for quicker deployment and requires smaller disk space.
+The reason for the Client Profile being removed from .NET 4.5 is that it is already optimized and tuned for quicker deployment and requires smaller disk space.
 Hence, the Client Profile is no longer required in your application being built using .NET 4.5 or higher.